Phanerozoic: Biodiversity

 It has been demonstrated that changes in biodiversity through the Phanerozoic correlate much better with the hyperbolic model (widely used in demography and macrosociology) than with exponential and logistic models (traditionally used in population biology and extensively applied to fossil biodiversity as well).
 The latter models imply that changes in diversity are guided by a first-order positive feedback (more ancestors, more descendants) or a negative feedback that arises from resource limitation, or both.
 The hyperbolic model implies a second-order positive feedback.
 The hyperbolic pattern of the human population growth arises from quadratic positive feedback, caused by the interaction of the population size and the rate of technological growth.
 The character of biodiversity growth in the Phanerozoic Eon can be similarly accounted for by a feedback between the diversity and community structure complexity.
 It has been suggested that the similarity between the curves of biodiversity and human population probably comes from the fact that both are derived from the superposition on the hyperbolic trend of cyclical and random dynamics.

+During extinction events in the Phanerozoic, species that could move east to west or vice versa along geographic corridors were much less likely to survive than those living in a palaeogeographic context permitting north to south movement.
+This was because the latter group could move with their favoured climatic zone much more readily as the global climate changed and climatic zones shifted in latitude.